No. 44 Squadron RAF: Cold War (1946–1982)

-Following the transfer of responsibility for the nuclear deterrent to the Royal Navy the squadron was reassigned to SACEUR for tactical strike missions.
+Following the transfer of responsibility for the nuclear deterrent to Royal Navy submarines the squadron was reassigned to NATO's Supreme Allied Commander Europe (SACEUR) for tactical strike missions.
 In a high-intensity European war the squadron's role was to support land forces resisting a Soviet attack into Western Europe by striking deep into enemy-held areas beyond the forward edge of the battlefield, striking at enemy concentrations and infrastructure, first with conventional weapons and secondly with tactical nuclear weapons as required, should a conflict escalate to that stage.

 The squadron's Vulcan B2.s served mainly in that low-level penetration role until 1982 when they saw action during the Falklands War.
 No. 44 Squadron was then disbanded on 21 December 1982.